saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 [Go to the Prerequisites](exercises/preReqs.md)

+## More Help & FAQ

+For more info on using the S/4HANA trial and the SAP Cloud Appliance Library please see [this help page.](s4hHelp.md)

 ## <a name="tasks"></a> Tasks

 After you've completed the prerequisites there are a number of main tasks to complete.
 Some of these tasks will consist of running code in the Eclipse IDE with SAP tools.
 The Eclipse IDE is installed on the Windows client of the S/4HANA trial appliance.
 You will also need to import several HANA pieces like a sample database and some SQL and Calculation Vews.